rayhog/aviator-jekyll-template/_documentation/overview.md

 position: 1.01
 description:
 content_markdown: |-
-  ###### The Technopedia version 6 API enables cloud-based access to asset data in Technopedia that provides you with a cloud-first and high-performance resource to manage your assets.
+  ###### Technopedia version 6 API enables cloud-based access to asset data in Technopedia that provides you with a cloud-first and high-performance resource to manage your assets.<br>
-  ###### You can use the API with TQL (Technopedia query language), which is a graph-based query language that you use to query the Technopedia database.
-Graph databases are designed to process data by using a graph-based methodology, rather than a relational database model.
+  Technopedia is a Graph database that is designed to process data by using a graph-based methodology, rather than a relational database model.<br>

   <br>
   ###### You query the Technopedia database by using the graph-based Technopedia query language (TQL) to select nodes and attributes of those nodes to define the criteria for your query and return relevant data.
   <br>
-  The following diagram shows an outline of the Technopedia APIs, and some nodes from the Technopedia database.
+  The following diagram shows an overview of the Technopedia API enpoints, and examples of nodes and relationships in the Technopedia database.
   <br>
   ![API Image](/images/V6api.png){: .img-responsive}
   <br>
-  ###### The following query is an example of a GET request with a graph query, which is like a `SELECT` statement in SQL, which selects the software node and then returns software product names. <br>
+  ###### The following query is an example of a GET request by using the Technopedia query language (TQL).
+TQL uses `MATCH` to select nodes, attributes, and relationships in the Technopedia graph, which is like a `SELECT` statement in SQL.
+The query selects the software product node and then returns software product names. <br>

   `GET:` `https://v6.technopedia.com/tql?=MATCH (n:SOFTWARE_PRODUCT) RETURN n.product` <br>